princiya/websc/README.md

 - Learn to setup a websocket server using Node.js (Prior Node.js knowledge not required)
 - Learn about the WebRTC JavaScript APIs
 - Build a selfie sharing web app
-- Convert selfie to a gif
-- Convert selfie to an ascii image
 - Build a baby/pet/visitor monitor
 - Build an audio/video chat application
+- Build a screen sharing web app

 ## Blog
 [Here](https://princiya777.wordpress.com/category/websc/) is a blog post series for this workshop.
 While it is possible to do real time communication on the browser with only few lines of JavaScript code, WebRTC is quite complicated with different set of browser APIs and network protocols.
 Please make some time to do a background reading on this topic via my blog in order to get a good hands-on coding experience during the workshop.